poktat/Language-Generation/_posts/2024-07-24-blog-post-I.md

 Above here is basically the content from the paper Language Generation with Limit.

 ## Further concern in practical concerning
+The result form the paper was developed form very strong assumption which is they required the collection of subsets of universal set U to be countable.
+In the practical situation, it is better to remove this requirement,(under the condition of Areph 1 would be more practical)

+In natural language case, is the algorithm still effective and powerful for analytic language (Like Chinese) as well as the common research object synthetic language (Like most Latin Languages) after semantics?
+What about LLMs?

 However, I could quest the result from the paper by a counter example.